advancedresearch/maray/README.md

 ### Features

 Maray contains much less features than other ray tracing software.
 In Maray, you build stuff using basic math, so you need an external programming language or tool to produce the data.
 However, besides this restriction, there are no limits on how people produce content.
 Results are reproduced deterministically on all platforms and the code runs on most hardware.
-Using basic math helps researchers build tools
+Using basic math helps researchers build tools that works for all content produced in Maray.

  Maray can be used as a Rust library: